-Figure 10-1 Message and "ACK" Button
+Figure 11-1 Message and "ACK" Button

 Message Description 400HZ FAILED Loss of main inverter.
+Heading will flag.
+Compass card will be set to 0°.
 Note 1

 Message Description 400HZ HIGH Problem with main inverter.
 Note 1 400HZ LOW Problem with main inverter.
 Note 1 AIRCRAFT POWER Main power to unit out of specification.
 AUTO-SLEW ACTIVE Displayed when course knob is turned but course knob setting is over-written by Direct Track from the Long Range NAV Receiver.
 Auto-slew operation can be disabled by entering the NAV menu and setting auto-slew to OFF.
 If auto-slew is turned off, you will need to turn the course pointer manually at every waypoint when flying a flight plan.
 AUX 400HZ FAILED Loss of auxiliary inverter.
 Notes 1, 3 AUX 400HZ HIGH Problem with auxiliary inverter.
 Notes 1, 3 AUX 400HZ LOW Problem with auxiliary inverter.
 Notes 1, 3 COOLING FAN FAIL The internal temperature is continuously monitored.
 An over temperature condition will only occur if the cooling airflow is obstructed.
 As the temperature rises a warning will be issued prior to shutdown.